oxd OpenCart OpenID Connect Single Sign-On (SSO) Extension by Gluu#

 Scopes are groups of user attributes that are sent from the OP to the application during login and enrollment.
 By default, the requested scopes are

-To view your OP's available scopes, in a web browser navigate to
+To view your OP's available scopes, open a web browser and navigate to

-If you are using a Gluu server as your OpenID Provider, you can view all available scopes by navigating to the Scopes interface in Gluu CE Server Admin UI
+If you are using a Gluu server as your OpenID Provider, you can view available scopes by navigating to the OpenID Configuration page as described above, or within oxTrust by navigating to

 OpenID Connect >